-0 It does not provide a fair and equitable outcome.
-0 o It will provide a wo rse outcome in regard to State and Local Planning Policy tha allowed under the 0 It will impose unreasonable costs associated with unnecessary infrastructure items the subject site has no relation to, nor requires.
-0 Inclusion of the subject site has not been adequately justified.
-It is clear that the justification used for inclusion of the subject site in the proposed amendment is unsubstantiated, with no sufficient or detailed assessment undertaken to rationalise its inclusion.
-0 A Planning Permit application can, and will, be made under apparent that there is no planning reason under the would prevent such an application from being supported.
-0 Continuing with a proposed amendment that shows the subject site when it will be granted a Planning Permit , would create an unnecessary cost and time burden for Cardinia Shire Council, the municipality rate payers, as well as the State if the proposed amendment were to proceed to Planning Panel in its current form.
-8. Conclusion This su ubmission has demonstrated that the subject site should be excluded from proposed dment C238.
-It can be developed feasibly in a visually, environmentally, and character ve manner, in its own right. $0^{\circ}$ As illus strated through this submission and supporting documents, the concept proposal will make best use of the subject site and contribute positively to the local neighbourhood and meets the purpose and objectives of the proposed amendment
+- o It does not provide a fair and equitable outcome. - It will provide a worse outcome in regard to State and Local Planning Policy than that allowed under the - o It will impose unreasonable costs associated with unnecessary infrastructure items the subject site has no relation to, nor requires. - Inclusion of the subject site has not been adequately justified.
+It is clear that the justification used for inclusion of the subject site in the proposed amendment is unsubstantiated, with no sufficient or detailed assessment undertaken to rationalise its inclusion. - A Planning Permit application can, and will, be made under It is apparent that there is no planning reason under the would prevent such an application from being supported. - Continuing with a proposed amendment that shows the subject site when it will be granted a Planning Permit grant grant

+8. Conclusion

+This submission has demonstrated that the subject site should be excluded from proposed Amendment C238.
+It can be developed feasibly in a visually, environmentally, and character sensitive manner, in its own right.

+As illustrated through this submission and supporting documents, the concept proposal will make best use of the subject site and contribute positively to the local neighbourhood and evolving character of Section The concept proposal accords with the State and Local Planning Policy Framework as well as the Municipal Strategic Statement of Cardinia Council.
+It meets the purpose and objectives of the proposed amendment

-Removal of the subject site from proposed Amendment C238 is considered a fair and appropriate planning outcome for the municipality as a whole, It will save unwarranted time and cost involved in pursuing an amendment with inappropriate land included, as a Planning Permit for the development of the subject site will be applied for and obtained under the
+Removal of the subject site from proposed Amendment C238 is considered a fair and appropriate planning outcome for the municipality as a whole,

+It will save unwarranted time and cost involved in pursuing an amendment with inappropriate land included, as a Planning Permit for the development of the subject site will be applied for and obtained under the excercise.